 About the CTT

-The CTT works with local road agencies, the Michigan Department of Transportation, the Federal Highway Administration and other transportation-related organizations to build, maintain and manage public infrastructure.
+The Center for Technology & Training (CTT) is located on the campus of Michigan Technological University.
+The CTT works with local road agencies, the Michigan Department of Transportation, the Federal Highway Administration, and other transportation-related organizations to build, maintain, and manage public infrastructure.
 We accomplish this through:

 • Workshops, online training and large annual conferences